Case 2013-MDC05-01 - Endovenous treatment of varicose veins

 I read the comment from Mats Fernström on 2013-10-17 so that all these codes should have 21S09 and that this is an error to be corrected?

-#13 Updated by Martti Virtanen about 4 years ago
+#13 Updated by Martti Virtanen over 4 years ago

 - File Case #64 Technical changes.xlsx added

 As indicated in my comment after Mats F. comment 2013-10-17 we have decided that all PHST-group codes should have 21S09 and ths also 21S10 with the exception of PHST11 and PHST12.
 These two codes are clearly operations of varicose veins on lower extremities and not typical trama interventions.
 Obviously by mistake all PHST codes have now lost property 21S09 and in many national versions 21S10 is also missing.

 I have now written a technical description for all these codes (#64 Technical changes.xlsx),

 #14 Updated by Ralph Dahlgren over 4 years ago

 Since the original suggestion concerning procpro 21S09 included all the PHT-codes we want all the codes to have procpro 21S09.
 This to aviod the need for futher discussion which code should or should not have procpro 21S09.
 We do not accept Marttis suggestion and technical changes concerning 21S09.

 The Swedish technical Changes should be introduced for 2016.

 As far as 21S10 are concerned this is part of the Finnish Multitrauma and we have no reason to object to which codes should have 21S10.
 For Finland it is important to really look at the involved codes.